NikkelM/Hades-II-HadesBiomes/README.md

 If you would like more information, refer to the [Installation](https://github.com/NikkelM/Hades-II-HadesBiomes/wiki/Installation-&-Uninstallation) wiki page.

-Before *removing* the mod from r2modman, you must first uninstall it through the `uninstall` configuration setting, to prevent any issues with leftover files.
+**Before removing** the mod from r2modman, you must first uninstall it through the `uninstall` configuration setting, to prevent any issues with leftover files.
-Don't uninstall the mod while in a Hades underworld run.
+Only uninstall the mod while in the Crossroads to prevent issues.

 ## Configuration